BIGJRA/BIGJRA.github.io/rejuv.md

 Return to the help center to get your reward: $1,100 and a *GourmetTreat*, but also *TM119 Magical Leaf!* (+1 Karma)

-Now we can start looking for cells.
+Now we can start looking for Zygarde Cells!

 ZCell 001: East Gearen City